Ensure you are fully informed and prepared

 Every landlord is different and of course, this really depends on the help you feel you may want with your let.
 There are hundreds of lettings legislations and it can be a bit of a worry for landlords.
-If you want peace of mind, safe in the knowledge that your asset is being professionally taken care of, our fully managed service is most definitely right for you.
+If you want peace of mind, safe in the knowledge that your asset is being professionally taken care of, our Exclusive service for landlords is most definitely right for you.

 What if my tenant falls in to arrears?

-We recommend that you use our rent guarantee service which guarantees the full rent paid, in your account on the day the rent is due, whether the tenant pays it or not.
+Rent Guarantee, provided as part of our Exclusive service option guarantees your full rent is paid, whether the tenant pays it or not.
 If your tenant falls in to arrears and you don’t have the benefit of this service, we will begin legal proceedings for you but additional fees will apply.

 Can I appoint an ‘authorised’ care-of contact?